Natural Language Generation (NLG) is the process of using artificial intelligence to generate language for various purposes.

 The prerequisite: available structured data.

 NLG can be used in many different ways.
-Based on our experience the most business value can be generated by using NLG as:
+Based on our experience, the most business value can be generated by using NLG as:

 You see, the age of manual content writing is over - at least when it comes to creating thousands of similar, yet unique texts.

 Our goal with NLG is to leverage the creativity and professionalism of content writers to design great text concepts.
-These concepts can then be implemented as text models to generate away incredible amounts of content.
+These concepts can then be implemented as text models to generate incredible amounts of content.

-Who cares if you can use run-of-the-mill AI content writing software such as Jarvis AI to generate cheap non-personalized text results if the results are not personalized, missing relevant information or even wrong?
+Who cares if you can use run-of-the-mill AI content writing software like Jarvis AI to generate cheap text results - if the results are not personalized, are missing relevant information or are even wrong?

 With our software solution we enable true scalability because you can:

-And the best part?
-You don't have to audit each and every single result since you control your text logic and structure, not a fully automated AI.
-You need a high performing assistant to generate your ideas within seconds, not a software that thinks that it does your job better than you.
+At the end of the day, you need a high performing assistant to generate your ideas within seconds - not a software that thinks that it does your job better than you.

-Therefore, rule-based systems or hybrid systems that combine rules and NLG techniques are currently prevailing in quality and scalability because:
+Therefore, rule-based systems or hybrid systems that combine rules and NLG techniques currently prevail in both quality and scalability because: